michaelbeutler/VacManager/README.md

 # :palm_tree: VacManager
 With this web app you can manage your vacation days and check how many days left.

+* manage your vacations :mag:
+* get a calendar overview :calendar:
+* analyize your vacations with charts :bar_chart:
+* always keep your contingent in mind :hourglass_flowing_sand:

 ## :package: Prerequisites

 * Apache2